Nagarkot Around The Kathmandu Valley, Nepal Travel Guide

 The period from October to November and March to April brings the most consistent and clear mountain views.
 The post-monsoon period (Oct-Nov) is notably renowned for its clean air and excellent visibility.

 October to November offers dry, clear trails and comfortable temperatures, making it ideal for longer hikes.
-March to April also brings pleasant temperatures for walking.
+March to April also brings nice temperatures for walking.

-Avoid hiking extensively during the monsoon due to mud and slippery conditions.
+Avoid hiking extensively during the monsoon due to mud and slick conditions.

 Early morning for sunrise views during the clear seasons (Autumn and Spring) brings the best light and visibility.
 Sunset photography is also popular then.